SUMMARY OF BENEFITS

 |From 1/1/2010 forward||2 times annual accrual maximum payout*|

 *For employees on a 40-hour workweek, 8-hour day schedule, this equates to a 144-hour maximum payout.

-4 per calendar year - Eligible for 3 after completing three months of service and earn the 4th after completing 1 year of service.
+4 per calendar year.
+Eligible for 3 days upon hire and the 4th day after completing 1 year of service.
 (NOTE: must be used during the calendar year or the hours are lost.)